het-tanis/prolug-labs/Linux-Labs/104-install-antivirus/step3/text.md

 Execute the script with a timer and see what the output is.

-This should take approximately 10 minutes, so let it run and go grab a drink.
+This should take between 10 and 15 minutes, so let it run and go grab a drink.

 ```plain
 time /answers/clamscan.sh